questianon/sdupdates/README.md

 	>Hypernetwork learning rate: 5e-6:12000, 5e-7:30000, 2.5e-7:50000, 1e-7:100000

 	* Uploader note: Works best with huge or gigantic breasts.
 Occasionally has some problems with extra limbs or nipples.
 Tags like tall female, muscular female or abs may lead to small heads or weirdly proportioned bodies, so I recommend lowering the weighting on those.

+* IRyS (not sure if this is a reupload of a previous one): https://files.catbox.moe/qnery5.pt

 Found on Korean Site of Wisdom (WIP):
 * Terada Tera: https://drive.google.com/file/d/1APwInBROTUdyeoW92yHFn_zBh7rY7b7I/view?usp=sharing